If you are experiencing one of the following issues:

 If the page above shows that you are on TLS 1.0, you’ll have to work with your company’s IT team to update your connection to TLS 1.1.

-If you’re seeing a top bar announcement in Asana indicating that you have trouble establishing a connection to Asana, we recommend the following steps:
+If you’re having trouble establishing a connection to Asana, we recommend the following steps:

 - Test your connectivity here - if this site says that you have a successful WebSocket connection, you don’t need to do anything further